 This impressive space overlooks the brewery through large glass windows, and if you'd like to know more about the brewing process, you might even be able to catch a scheduled tour of the brewery – visit Hawkshead Brewery's website for details.

-We've a superb range of cottages to choose from around Staveley.
+We have a superb range of cottages to choose from nearby in the Hawkshead and Grizedale area.

 Jennings Brewery, Cockermouth